yiranhi/transformer_from_scratch/README.md

 &emsp;*RMS Norm*: is a simplization of Layer Norm.
 It's taken over the last dimensions.

 Note: **register_buffer('name', tensor)**
-If you have parameters in your model, which should be saved and restored in 'state_dict', but not trained by the optimizer, you should regiseter them as buffer.
+&emsp;If you have parameters in your model, which should be saved and restored in 'state_dict', but not trained by the optimizer, you should regiseter them as buffer.

 As the 'momentum' in batch norm, which updates with the mean and var from mini-batch, doesn't depend on optimizer.

 Note:
-Remeber to care about the dimension of mean, var, weights, bias.
+&emsp;Remeber to care about the dimension of mean, var, weights, bias.
 Make sure they can be broadcasted to the same dimension of input.

 ![norm picture1](./images/norm.png "Normalization1")